- One dual control stainless steel H-type burner

-Full Review – MHP JNR 4
+Full Review – MHP JNR Gas Grill

-Long ago, if a person wanted a gas grill, they would contact their gas company who carried a few models and would install them in the yard for the price of the grill.
+Long ago, if a person wanted a gas grill, they would contact their gas company which carried a few models, and would install them in the yard for the price of the grill.
 These units were solidly built from heavy cast aluminum with heavy cooking grates and a simple design.
 MHP was one of these suppliers long ago and this grill is, in many ways, identical to that style of grill.

-The MHP JNR 4 uses a single unit H-type burner that has independent controls for each side.
+The MHP JNR 4 uses a single-unit H-type burner that has independent controls for each side.
 Basically, this is a two-burner grill with 15,000 BTUs on either side under 365 square inches of primary grilling space.
 Because of the heavy construction, ceramic briquette barrier, and solid cooking grates the heat is both efficient and very high.

 The ceramic barrier is designed to catch and burn away drippings, protecting the burner, but it can also cause flare-ups from time to time.
 An experienced griller can deal with these, but it is important to be prepared for it.

 This grill is highly customizable.
 There are, in fact, about 70 ways to configure this grill so it really can be almost everything to everyone.
-It can come with either stainless steel rod cooking grates of anodized aluminum grates.
+It can come with either stainless steel rod cooking grates or anodized aluminum grates.
 I recommend the aluminum.
 They are better at transferring heat and will last for decades.

 I know that this gas grill looks primitive; it does have most of the options that any other grill can provide.
-A side burner and an infrared rear-mounted rotisserie burner is available making this as modern a grill as any.
+A side burner and an infrared rear-mounted rotisserie burner are available making this as modern a grill as any.
 If you are tired of replacing your gas grill every few years, this is one to consider.
 The price is based on which options are included, but the base model starting price is around $900USD.

 The JNR Series is the smallest and least expensive of the MHP Grills.
 For something a little larger and more powerful try the MHP WNK4.